Hochopepper/SwordToShield/Character_Creation/Feats.md

 compendium.

 ### Learned Caster (requires level in caster class)
 You learn 2 additional spells and a cantrip from your class' spell list.
+You must be capable of casting the spells you choose at your current level and they may not be 6th level spells.

 ## Bodily Feats
 Bodily features originate from new growth on your physical form.